httpwg/http-extensions/draft-ietf-httpbis-no-vary-search.md

 ### Examples

-The following illustrates how various inputs are parsed, in terms of their impacting on the resulting no-vary params and vary params:
+The following illustrates how various inputs are parsed, in terms of their impact on the resulting no-vary params and vary params:

 | Input                                  | Result                                                    |
 |----------------------------------------+-----------------------------------------------------------|